-- 1. identify a target for growth on the SPI, - 2. identify two SMART goals and - 3. identify one stakeholder feedback target.
+- 1. identify one SMART goal and - 2. identify one stakeholder feedbacktarget.

-Administrators will then identify the 2 specific areas of focus for their practice that will help them accomplish their SPI targets, their SMART goals, and their stakeholder feedback target, choosing from among the elements of the Connecticut School Leadership Standards.
+Administrators will then identify the 2 specific areas of focus for their practice that will help them accomplish their SMART goals, and their stakeholder feedback target, choosing from among the elements of the Connecticut School Leadership Standards.
 Administrators will identify these 2 specific focus areas of growth in order to facilitate a professional conversation about their leadership practice with their evaluator.
-What is critical is that the administrator can connect improvement in the practice focus areas to the growth in SPI, the SMART goals and the stakeholder feedback target, creating a logical through-line from practice to outcomes.
+What is critical is that the administrator can connect improvement in the practice focus areas to growth, the SMART goals and the stakeholder feedback target, creating a logical through-line from practice to outcomes.